<

 Søborg

 Cbio is located in Søborg, Copenhagen, in a 1,000 m2 state-of-the-art facility holding a manufacturing authorization to produce cell-based Advanced Therapy Medicinal Products (ATMPs) for clinical use.
-The facility is hosting the Company’s research, development and manufacturing activities and has cleanroom facilities with a current capacity to produce TIL products for up to 150 patients per year.
-Cbio is planning to further expand the cleanroom infrastructure in order to increase the capacity to up to 600 TIL patients per year.
+The facility is hosting the Company’s research, development and manufacturing activities and has cleanroom facilities with a current capacity to produce T-cell products for up to 150 patients per year.
+Cbio is planning to further expand the cleanroom infrastructure in order to increase the capacity to up to 600 T-cell therapy patients per year.

 Collaboration Partners